ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-05-17-manufacturing-how-much-does-a-typical-fmcg-company-spend-on-the-packaging-how-can-technology-help.md

 Packaging is an integral part of the production process, especially for the FMCG industry.

-As packaging is a crucial strategic factor for brand differentiation and identity, it’s no wonder that the global spending on packaging now exceeds US$500 billion.
+As packaging is a crucial strategic factor for brand differentiation and identity, it's no wonder that the global spending on packaging now exceeds US$500 billion.

 To increase efficiency, the logistics and distribution systems usually require secondary and tertiary packaging.
 The unit pack is also considered the primary package, and it plays an essential role in product protection and shelf life and presents information and sales incentives to consumers.